pm2-hive/pm2-hive.github.io/docs/advanced/modules.md

 ## Extra display

-Instead of pm2 listing your processes once the module is installed, you can change this behavior to display a table to display the content you like.
+Instead of PM2 listing your processes once the module is installed, you can change its behavior to display a table containing the content you want.

 To enable this behavior edit the package.json and add env section with **PM2_EXTRA_DISPLAY** set to true: